HenriquesLab/mAIcrobe/docs/tutorials/generate_trainingdata.md

 ### 2) Segment cells (if needed)
 If you don’t have segmentation we can use mAIcrobe to generate Labels layer:
 - Go to Plugins > mAIcrobe > Compute label
-- Set Base Image, (optionally) Fluor channels and other parameters.
+- Set Base Image, (optionally) Fluorescence channels for alignment and other parameters.
-- Choose a segmentation model (e.g., Isodata or CellPose cyto3)
+- Choose a segmentation model (e.g., Isodata or CellPose cyto3 for the phase contrast sample data)
 - Click Run

 Tips: